mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 * Use of C++ standard library data structures -> code is simple, readable, expressive and optimized for performance

 However, there are some disadvantages:
 * Every generation, the whole genome (the whole `sites` vector) is copied and then the mutations are applied to it.
-In a common situation of large genome and low mutation rates, it means copying a lot of values that do not change  between the parent and the offspring genomes
+In a common situation of a large genome and low mutation rates, it means copying a lot of values that do not change  between the parent and the offspring genomes
 * The `insert()` and `erase()` algorithms have linear time complexity -> inefficient time

 **The goal of this project was to investigate if storing only the mutations (as opposed to storing the whole genome) for each offspring would provide a better time and memory performance.**